Skip to main content

 Harish Kumar

-I tested nine AI-powered design platforms on real client work: landing pages, product UI, social assets, and pitch decks.
-Intempt Design is one of the nine.
-So are Figma AI, Canva, Framer, and six others.
+I tested ten AI-powered design platforms on real client work: landing pages, product UI, social assets, and pitch decks.
+Intempt Design is one of the ten.
+So are Figma AI, Canva, Framer, and seven others.
 No affiliate bias.
 Just what happens when you push these tools against the same tasks.

 Most comparisons treat all nine as if they compete with each other.
 They don't.
 These tools occupy five distinct job modes: campaign-connected creative, product and UI design, standalone asset creation, publish-to-web, and brand-safe image generation.
 Buying from the wrong category is the most common mistake teams make.